Kitchen Facelift in Schaumburg Home

 New for the old-fashioned

 We went over to take measurements and look at the existing design so we could advise the client about what we can do and how much it would cost.
 She wanted the new cabinets to be in keeping with the rest of the house but with a lot of storage.
 With hardwood floors and furniture, white walls, and red brick, the best cabinet color would be white.
 We recommended 42 inch shaker style cabinets with crown molding.
-We gave her a quote for Schrock cabinets, and she put down a deposit.
+Also we gave her a quote for Schrock cabinets, and she put down a deposit.
 We advised her that delivery would be in two to three weeks.

 Quality cabinets in a flash